rdecastro/JavaScript-Fundamentals/README.md

 Data Types
 ----------
 - _Number_ - There is only one number type in JavaScript.
 It's a 64-bit floating point number.
 - _String_ - Strings can be enclosed using single quotes ' or double quotes ".
-The escape character is backslash (\\).
+The escape character is a backslash (\\).
+Strings are immutable.

 Closure
 -------